 What are composite Fillings?

 If you don’t like the thought of darker-colored metal in your mouth, you can opt for fillings that better match the natural color of your teeth.
-These fillings are made from plastic resins and cost more than amalgam fillings.
+These Coral Springs Dental Fillings are made from plastic resins and cost more than amalgam fillings.

 Gold fillings are also available, as well as fillings made from porcelain.
 To figure out which option is best for you, sit down with your dental expert at HG Doctors to review your goals and budget.